House (TV series): Filming style and locations

 The pilot episode was filmed in Vancouver; primary photography for all subsequent episodes took place on the Fox lot in Century City, Los Angeles.
-Bryan Singer chose the hospital near his hometown, West Windsor, New Jersey, as the show's fictional setting.
+Bryan Singer chose the university near his hometown, West Windsor, New Jersey, as the show's fictional setting.
 Princeton University's Frist Campus Center is the source of the aerial views of Princeton–Plainsboro Teaching Hospital seen in the series.
 Some filming took place at the University of Southern California for the season-three episode "Half-Wit", which guest-starred Dave Matthews and Kurtwood Smith.
 Part of House's sixth season was filmed at the abandoned Greystone Park Psychiatric Hospital, in Parsippany-Troy Hills, New Jersey, as the fictional Mayfield Psychiatric Hospital.

-Opening sequence
+Title sequence

 The opening sequence begins with an MRI of a head with an image of the boxed "H" from the logo (the international symbol for hospital) in the foreground.
 This is then overlaid with an image of Dr. House's face taken from the pilot episode with the show's full title appearing across his face.
 House's head then fades and the show's title is underlined and has the "M.D." appear next to it, producing the entire logo of the show.
 This was the full extent of the title sequence in the pilot episode.
 All subsequent episodes contain a longer sequence including the names of the six featured cast members and creator David Shore.
 Laurie's name appears first, followed by the names of the five other featured cast members in alphabetical order (Edelstein, Epps, Leonard, Morrison, and Spencer), then Shore.